*Not all courses are available next semester - check schedule for course availability

 • Prerequisites: RELS 160.
 (0-0; 3-0)

-• This course meets the University Core Requirement for Religious Studies - C&C/ICRS (6-9), and meets the requirements for Christianity and Culture: Catholic Studies Minor.
+• This course meets the requirements for Christianity and Culture: Catholic Studies Minor.

 • In order to use this CPC course for any TWU Religious Studies Department degree requiring Christianity & Culture (6-9) courses, please seek permission from the Religious Studies Chair.